aptos-labs/developer-docs/docs/indexer/custom-processors/e2e-tutorial.md

 `chain_id`
-`indexer_grpc_data_service_address` - address of the indexer data service `auth_token` - The API key you created in the Developer Portal `postgres_connection_string` - connection string to your postgresql database `starting_version` - The starting version of the transactions you want to process `ending_version` - The ending version of the transactions you want to process
+`indexer_grpc_data_service_address` - address of the indexer data service `auth_token` - The API key you created in the Developer Portal `postgres_connection_string` - connection string to your PostgreSQL database `starting_version` - The starting version of the transactions you want to process `ending_version` - The ending version of the transactions you want to process